opencog/atomspace/opencog/persist/json/README.md

 Still missing is the ability to update the AtomSpace via JSON, and the ability to run arbitrary queries.
 Adding support for this is **really easy**, and just slightly tedious.
 The hard part is writing the docs!
-See the neighboring directory `../sexpr/Commands.cc` for explict examples of how to implement what's missing.
+See the neighboring directory `../sexpr/Commands.cc` for explicit examples of how to implement what's missing.
 Patches are solicited and will be accepted.